Why do I need to get a mole check?

 Will my health insurance cover screening and/or surgery?

-Once I’ve been for an initial consultation, what does it cost for my next mole screening consultation?
+Once I’ve had an initial consultation, what does it cost for my next mole screening consultation?

 Initial full body mole screening consultations cost $150 inc GST and then follow up full body mole screening consultations (annual checks are recommended) are $120 inc. GST.